Curriculum: Religious Education

 At the centre of our whole school curriculum is Christ.
 We plan our RE curriculum with varied opportunities for children to become learned and wise.

-Lessons engage, provoke and inspire as teaching guides, supports and challenges children to become the best versions of themselves.
+Lessons engage, provoke and inspire as teaching guides, support and challenge children to become the best versions of themselves.
 We use the Bishop’s Conference Directory topics: Revelation, The Church, Celebration and Life in Christ as a basis for all our planning, which are also outlined in the Diocesan RE wheels which every teacher incorporates in to their plans.
 The Directory provides ‘valuable guidance for the RE curriculum to ensure that our teaching and learning truly reflects the vision and breadth of the teaching of the Church’.
 This revised Directory was published so that religious educators can continue to meet the needs of the pupils of today.

 Other world faiths and important Liturgical celebrations are interwoven throughout the year as children are encouraged to question and reflect on their own lives and the religious lives of others.
 Class teachers plan for each topic ensuring that all children have the opportunity to master key skills and to think deeply and to question.